chris-belcher/electrum-personal-server/README.md

 This stops Electrum connecting to several other servers to obtain block headers; and locks Electrum to connect only to your server, disabling the GUI button to stop accidental connections.
 This helps avoid a user accidentally ruining their privacy by connecting to public Electrum servers.
+Another way to do this is to open Electrum's config file and edit the lines to `oneserver=true`.

 #### Exposure to the Internet